Inventory & Stock

 Gift Aid Sorting - Label Printing

-There is an inital step required for Gift Aid Sorting label printing, to scan a QR code with which to associate all the following labels printed.
-Each of these labels labels printed will be associated with a Donor, which will allow your organisation to capture giftaid, should the Donor be eligible, when the items are sold.
-The inital QR code can be scanned with the tablet scanner or the Bluetooth scanner.
+There is an initial step required for Gift Aid Sorting label printing, to scan a QR code with which to associate all the following labels printed.
+Each of these labels printed will be associated with a Donor, which will allow your organisation to capture gift aid, should the Donor be eligible, when the items are sold.
+The initial QR code can be scanned with the tablet scanner or the Bluetooth scanner.

-The same process of selecting Category, Item, Price and optional Tag is followed before printing the label.
-As each donated item is unique there is no button to print a NEW CODE with the same information, but all other buttons remain the same.
+The same process of selecting Category, Item, Price and optional Tag and Quantity are followed before printing the label.

 New Goods Label - Label Printing